 Roughly two-thirds of fleet operators own their trucks.
 Owning equipment and other hard assets, such as warehouses or property, may be part of company culture or simply a financial preference.
-Fleet operators with their own shops may choose to purchase equipment so they can maintain it themselves and keep it longer.
+Additionally, some companies prefer to own because it gives physical assets and a sense of control over those assets.

 Rapid changes in technology today mean vehicles become obsolete more quickly.
 With leasing, trade cycles are shorter, and fleet operators can upgrade to new technology sooner than if they owned their vehicles.
 This may appeal to fleets that prefer to spec a premium product to attract and retain drivers, or for fleet operators that want new safety-related technology.